chapainaashish/nepali-ukhaan-apis/README.md

 http://localhost:8000/ukhaantukka?show_all=true
 ```

-To retrieve the first 10 *ukhaan* sorted by Nepali text:
+To retrieve the first 50 *ukhaan* sorted by Nepali text:
 ```python
 http://localhost:8000/ukhaantukka/nepali?limit=10&offset=0
 ```

 # License

-The *ukhaan* data used in this API is collected and forked from the <a href = "https://github.com/chapainaashish/nepali-ukhaan">nepali-ukhaan</a> repository on GitHub and is free to use and modify.
+The *ukhaan* data used in this API is collected and forked from the <a href = "https://github.com/chapainaashish/nepali-ukhaan">nepali-ukhaan</a> repository on GitHub and is free to use and modify under MIT license.
 We would like to thank <a href = "https://github.com/chapainaashish">Aashish Chapain</a> and the entire community for contributing to this repository and making this API possible.